Unique accommodation: Best 50 places to stay around the world

 Staying at a Japanese Temple

-At registration, the monk advised us that morning prayer would take place at 6 am.
+At registration, the monk informed us that morning prayer would be held at 6 am.
 “How quaint”, I thought.
 I assumed he was telling me this so I wouldn’t be surprised so early with the sound of chanting monks.
 Little did I know he actually expected us to attend services.

 The following morning, we dutifully appeared at the 45-minute service and found it quite beautiful and mellow.